-research and development and commercialization of products derived from such efforts is subject to high levels of risk and significant resource commitments.
+Since the Company's founding in 1986, a primary focus of its operations has been research and development.
+Achievement of successful research and development and commercialization of products derived from such efforts is subject to high levels of risk and significant resource commitments.
 The Company has a history of operating losses and expects to incur substantial additional losses over at least the next few years, as it continues to develop its proprietary products, devote significant resources to preclinical studies, clinical trials, and manufacturing and to defend its patents and other proprietary rights.
-The Company's revenues to date have consisted principally of research and development funding, licensing and signing fees and milestone payments from pharmaceutical, chemical and biotechnology companies under collaborative research and development and patent licensing agreements.
+The Company's revenues to date have consisted principally of research and development funding, licensing and signing fees and milestone payments from pharmaceutical, chemical and biotechnology companies under collaborative research and development and patent licensing and clinical supply agreements.
 These revenues may vary considerably from quarter to quarter and year to year.
 Revenues in any period may not be predictive of revenues in any subsequent period, and variations may be significant depending on the terms of the particular agreements.
-In 1998, the Company began receiving royalties from sales of Zenapaxr by Hoffmann-La Roche Inc., including its affiliates ("Roche").
+In 1998, the Company began receiving royalties from sales of Zenapaxr[R] by Hoffmann-La Roche Inc. and affiliates ("Roche").
 Roche has rights to partially offset certain previously paid milestones and third party royalties against royalties payable to the Company with respect to Zenapax.
 The Company is dependent upon the further development, regulatory and marketing efforts of Roche with respect to Zenapax and there can be no assurance that Roche's further development, regulatory and marketing efforts will be successful, including, without limitation, if and when regulatory approvals in various countries may be obtained and whether or how quickly Zenapax might be adopted by the medical community.
-Royalties from Zenapax are reported to the Company on a quarterly basis for U.S. sales and on a semi-annual basis for sales outside of the U.S. The Company intends to recognize royalty revenues when royalty reports are received from Roche and the Company's other collaborative partners.
-This method of recognizing royalty revenues from the Company's licensees, taken together with Roche's rights to partially offset third party royalties and certain milestone payments and the unpredictable timing of payments of non-recurring licensing and signing fees and milestones under new and existing collaborative research and development and patent licensing agreements, is likely to result in significant fluctuations in revenues in quarterly and yearly periods.
+Royalties from Zenapax are reported to the Company on a quarterly basis for U.S. sales and on a semi-annual basis for sales outside of the U.S. The Company recognizes royalty revenues when royalty reports are received from Roche and the Company's other collaborative partners.
+This method of recognizing royalty revenues from the Company's licensees, taken together with Roche's rights to partially offset third party royalties and certain milestone payments and the unpredictable timing of payments of non-recurring licensing and signing fees, milestones and payments for manufacturing services under new and existing collaborative research and development and patent licensing and clinical supply agreements, is likely to result in significant fluctuations in revenues in quarterly and annual periods.